preprocessing.linearly_interpolate_ts

 Name Type Description Default

-X Any Input data. required
+X Any Input data (ignored — this transformer is stateless). required

 y Any Ignored.
 None